Join Here | Log In

 • hyperhidrosis (sweating a lot)

-It’s important to point out that long-term effects from viral infections have long been known and well-researched.
+It’s important to point out that the long-term effects of viral infections aren’t new, but they are specific to the virus.
 Here are a few examples of lingering viral effects:[ref][ref][ref][ref][ref]

 • Hearing loss is a serious complication after having mumps.